seaa/movieScrapper/README.md

 # movieScrapper
-Small node script that scraps data from a movie web.
+Small node script that scraps data from a cinema's web.
 Implemented as a cheerio exercise.